 The first floor has the charming Crown & Crumpet Tea Shop, all in pastels.
 See Crown & Crumpet for menu and info.

 Up on the top floor is a cool activity: an "escape room" that is set up with clues to solve the puzzle of getting out of the room.
 You can reserve times online, at RealEscapeGame.com.
 (At the moment, they are only online; hopefully, the in person games will return).

 The second floor has two Japanese clothing boutiques.

 One of the shops is Alice and the Pirates (aka Baby, the Stars Shine Bright), showcasing a brand of clothing catering to the "sweet Lolita" style, a style and subculture originating in Japan that has super-feminine, frilly, little-girl dresses and accessories for teens and adult women.
 Odd, but interesting.

 Photos in the Alice store are strictly forbidden, but if you want to get an idea of what the fashion is like, check out their online store at Alice and the Pirates.
 Apparently it's very popular in Japan.

-The photo below shows an area actually labeled "Restaurant Row", in the West Mall.
+The photo below shows an area labeled "Restaurant Row", in the West Mall.

-Isobune (West Mall, first floor) is the original home of the sushi boats.
-The owners patented the mechanism and you can nab the irresistible little plates of sushi and more as the boats sail past your table.
+This charming place was the home of the original sushi boats.
+The owners patented the mechanism and you could nab the irresistible little plates of sushi and more as the boats sailed past your table.